ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 SiteName                : All Company
 ```

-This will trigger emails to site owner as described [here](site-access-review.md#initiate-a-site-access-review).
+This triggers emails to site owner as described [here](site-access-review.md#initiate-a-site-access-review).

 ### Track Site access reviews using PowerShell

 Use **Start-SPOSiteReview** command to track the status of site access reviews.
-For specific reviews, you can use the `ReviewID` value as shown in the above output.
+For specific reviews, you can use the `ReviewID` value as shown in the output.
 To retrieve all review related to a reporting module, use the `ReportEntity` parameter.

 ```powershell
 Get-SPOSiteReview -ReportEntity PermissionedUsers